Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

 What You'll Learn About Rabbit Care

-- The basics of bunny nutrition
+- The basics of bunny nutrition.

-- Ingredients of a healthy diet
+- Ingredients of a healthy diet.

-- How to deal with obesity
+- How to deal with obesity.

-- How to introduce new foods
+- How to introduce new foods.

 The Herbivore Menu

-Your rabbit is a herbivore.
+Your rabbit is an herbivore.
 Herbivores are animals that eat plant material.
 No chicken schnitzel for this customer!
 A correct diet has freshness and variety.
 Your favourite ball of fluff needs several items from the supermarket's fruit and vegetable section, minerals, vitamins, fiber and water.
 Such a wide menu provides all the nutrients your pet requires.

 1. Why Water Matters

 Let's start with the thing that sustains all life.
 In the case of rabbits, it's very important that they have fresh water available at all times.
 Without it, they die very quickly, especially during hot weather or when the rabbit is very active.
-Make sure that the bowl stays topped up and clean.
+Make sure that the bowl stays topped off and clean.
 Strongly consider using purified, bottled water.
 Tap water contains chemicals that has no business being inside your rabbit.